Louis de Boullogne: Works

 In general, his compositions displayed a firm understanding of mise en scène, with a firm touch and striking colors.
 His heads display a great deal of expression and character and his talents were suited to easel paintings as well as large murals.
-His drawings are in black chalk, on white, blue or gray paper, with some slight hatching.
+From very early in his career, he favored the use of black and white chalk on blue paper with some slight hatching for both composition and figure studies.
 In some, the features are fixed and the shadows are faded.

 Charles Dupuis, François de Poilly, Pierre Imbert Drevet, Étienne Baudet and others reproduced many of his works as engravings.